abinit/abipy_book/abipy_book/ddb.md

 The set of q-points in the DDB file (usually) does not form a homogeneous sampling of the Brillouin zone (BZ).
-Actually they correspond to the sampling of the irreducible wedge (IBZ), and this sampling is obtained from an initial q-mesh specified in terms of divisions along the three reduced directions (ngqpt).
+Actually they correspond to the sampling of the irreducible wedge (IBZ), and this sampling is obtained from an initial **q**-mesh specified in terms of divisions along the three reduced directions (ngqpt).

 ```{code-cell}
 ddb.qpoints.plotly();